igneus/In-adiutorium/README.markdown

 * you can build all sheets at once by running rake in the root directory
 * in directory 'antifonar' volumes of the Czech antiphonal may be compiled by running rake tasks (run 'rake -T' to see what is available)

+The sheets often contain the author's personal notes concerning future development.
+To hide them, compile the .ly files with point-and-click disabled:

+`lilypond -dno-point-and-click FILE.ly`

+# LilyPond version

-LilyPond version: LilyPond 2.19.x is currently being used in development.
+LilyPond 2.19.x is currently being used in development.